furechan/mplchart/README.md

 ## Custom Indicators

 It is easy to create custom indicators.
-An indicator is best implemented as a class whose instance is callable.
-We suggest you use a dataclass and follow the following snippet.
+An indicator is basically a callable that takes a prices data frame and returns a series as result.
+A function can be used as an indicator but we suggest you implement indicators as a callable dataclass.

 ```python
 from dataclasses import dataclass